aintzevi/chardjinn-app/README.md

 # chardjinn-app
-Our Android App to motivate hybrid car users to change and save the planet
+Our Android App to motivate plugin hybrid car users to drive more electric and save the planet